How-To Creole

 It Starts With a Greeting

 A simple greeting is a great way to start a conversation with someone who speaks Haitian Creole.
-Therefore, please see our lessons on making greetings and asking basic questions in Haitian Creole.
+Please see our lessons on using greetings and asking basic questions in Haitian Creole.

 Helpful Lessons